SheetJS/sheetjs/README.md

   Functions that handle worksheets should test for the presence of `!ref` field.
   If the `!ref` is omitted or is not a valid range, functions are free to treat the sheet as empty or attempt to guess the range.
-The standard utilities that ship with this library treat sheets as empty (for example, the CSV output is an empty string).
+The standard utilities that ship with this library treat sheets as empty (for example, the CSV output is empty string).

   When reading a worksheet with the `sheetRows` property set, the ref parameter